Liam-Deacon/phaseshifts/CONTRIBUTING.md

   - PEP8 with a max line length of 120 characters.
   - Use absolute imports and group stdlib, third-party, and local imports.
   - Add type hints for public APIs where possible.
-  - Write NumPy-style or Google-style docstrings for functions/classes.
+  - Write NumPy-style docstrings for functions/classes, following the [numpydoc documentation style][numpydoc-style].
+  - The [Google Python style guide][google-pyguide] is recommended but not enforced.
-  - For JavaScript in `wasm/src/**`, add JSDoc for exported/public functions.
+  - For JavaScript in `wasm/src/**`, add [JSDoc][jsdoc] for exported/public
+    functions.
   - For Fortran, preserve scientific comments; use `.f` for fixed-format and `.f90` for free-format.
 - Run lint and tests as appropriate for your changes: